xsyncio/sierra-dev/docs/quickstart.md

-# 🚀 Your First 5 Minutes with Sierra SDK
+# 🚀 Your First 5 Minutes with Sierra Dev

 Build your first investigation tool from scratch in 5 minutes!